thundernet8/WebpackHashTest/README.md

 ## More

-The official hashmoduleidsplugin could keep chunhash stable via using hash module id rather number id, but it does not change the entry chunks specified in config.entry to have a hash id, and sometimes the entry chunk order may change without a config.entry change which lead to a chunkhash change.
+The official hashmoduleidsplugin could keep chunhash stable via using hash module id rather than number id, but it does not change the entry chunks specified in config.entry to have a hash id, and sometimes the entry chunk order may change without a config.entry change which lead to a chunkhash change.

 So I write a webpack plugin [WebpackStableChunkId](https://www.npmjs.com/package/webpackstablechunkid)to solve this, clilk[this](./webpack.config.babel.js) to find the usage.